Zon Eastes, music director

 * * *

-Juno Orchestra announces two concerts to open the month of June.
-Entitled “Discoveries,” the four works on the June program are likely new to most concertgoers.
-“Even the two pieces composed over 200 years ago,” offered music director Zon Eastes.
+Juno Orchestra announces two concerts to welcome June.
+Entitled “Discoveries,” Juno Orchestra’s program presents four works likely to be new to most concertgoers.
+“I’m betting that even the two pieces composed over 200 years ago might be first-time experiences,” offered music director Zon Eastes.

-Juno Orchestra, closing out its second season, is Vermont’s newest professional chamber orchestra and is in residence at the Brattleboro Music Center.
+Juno Orchestra, finishing its second season, is Vermont’s newest professional chamber orchestra and is in residence at the Brattleboro Music Center.

 “From the outset, this Juno particular program promises a veritable feast of newness,” Eastes mused.
 “We are especially thrilled to introduce a commissioned work by composer Paul Dedell, titled ‘Serenity.’
 Together, the orchestra and audiences will discover Dedell’s take on New England’s seasons.”